ibm-cloud-docs/citrix-netscaler-vpx/hsm-ssl-cipher.md

 A cipher suite is a combination of authentication, encryption, Message Authentication Code (MAC) and key exchange algorithms used to negotiate the security settings for SSL and TLS protocols.

-To guarantee proper authentication you must ensure your Citrix Netscaler VPX uses the best combination of ciphers.
+To guarantee proper authentication you must ensure your {{site.data.keyword.vpx_full}} uses the best combination of ciphers.

 To learn more about SSL cipher suites and other best practices visit the following links: